 Speaking to Finnish reporters, Nokia's CEO Olli-Pekka Kallasvuo said the company is "looking very actively" at entering the laptop market.
 "We are looking very actively also at this opportunity,” Kallasvuo said.
 “We don't have to look even for five years from now to see that what we know as a mobile phone and what we know as a PC are in many ways converging."

-The N96 already has many of the functions of a PC"Today we have hundreds of millions of people who are having their first Internet experience on the phone.
+"Today we have hundreds of millions of people who are having their first Internet experience on the phone.
 This is a good indication," he said.

 Nokia's the world's largest maker of cell phones, and it wouldn't be a drastic leap to figure that the Finnish company would like to replicate some of its mobiles success for laptops.